Émile Gilliéron fils: Biography

 Edouard Émile Gilliéron was born in Athens on 14 July 1885, where his father (known as Émile Gilliéron père) lived permanently as an artist.
 He was a citizen of the Swiss town of Corcelles-le-Jorat.
 The Gilliéron family were originally French Protestants from the south-eastern Dauphiné region of France, who fled from religious persecution to Geneva in the eighteenth century.

 Gilliéron fils initially studied art under his father, then at the Polytechnic School in Athens around 1902–1906.
-He continued his training in Paris at the Académie Colarossi and at the city's École Supérieur des Beaux-Arts, (Note: Lapatin states that the two institutions were the École Superieur and the Académie de la Grande Chaumière.) where his father had also studied.
+He continued his training in Paris at the Académie Colarossi and at the city's École Supérieure des Beaux-Arts, (Note: Lapatin states that the two institutions were the École Superieur and the Académie de la Grande Chaumière.) where his father had also studied.
 At the École Supérieur, which he attended between 1906 and around 1909–1910, he was an apprentice in the studio of Fernand Cormon.
-Gilliéron began to work with his father in his early twenties, working with him on the excavations of Arthur Evans at the Minoan site of Knossos on Crete from at least 1907, (Note: According to Herschman, he was working from Evans before his fifteenth birthday, which was in 1900.) and at some point before 1910 at Demetrias in Thessaly.
+Gilliéron began to work with his father in his early twenties, working with him on the excavations of Arthur Evans at the Minoan site of Knossos on Crete from at least 1907, (Note: According to Herschman, he was working for Evans before his fifteenth birthday, which was in 1900.) and at some point before 1910 at Demetrias in Thessaly.
 From 1907 onwards, he produced several versions of the Prince of the Lilies fresco for display at the site; his final restoration was created in 1926.
 (Note: For Gilliéron fils as author of this specific version, see Shaw 2004.)
-Evans constructed two new storeys, in reinforced concrete, above the anteroom of the palace's throne room, and used the lower (known as the "loggia") to display replicas of frescos made by the two Gilliérons.
+Evans constructed two new storeys, in reinforced concrete, above the anteroom of the palace's throne room, and used the lower (known as the "loggia") to display replicas of frescoes made by the two Gilliérons.
 Gilliéron fils remained employed at Knossos until the mid-1930s.

 In 1910, Gilliéron worked for Robert Carr Bosanquet of the British School at Athens in his excavations of the Cretan sites of Palaikastro and Zakros.
 He worked frequently for the French School at Athens, particularly under Pierre Amandry in the excavations of Delphi.
-He continued to work with Evans at Knossos, restoring Minoan frescos and painted panels, and for Alan Wace at Mycenae.
-Wace commissioned him in 1917 to re-draw a Mycenaean sword previously erroneously identified as a halberd, and in 1923 Gilliéron worked on the site's frescos alongside Winifred Lamb, who had been Wace's second-in-charge for the preceding season's dig.
+He continued to work with Evans at Knossos, restoring Minoan frescoes and painted panels, and for Alan Wace at Mycenae.
+Wace commissioned him in 1917 to re-draw a Mycenaean sword previously erroneously identified as a halberd, and in 1923 Gilliéron worked on the site's frescoes alongside Winifred Lamb, who had been Wace's second-in-charge for the preceding season's dig.
 (Note: Hood 1998.
 On Lamb, see Galanakis 2007.)
-In the winter of 1922–1923, he was sent to the Egypt by the Metropolitan Museum of Art in New York to replicate items of ancient Egyptian jewelry found there.
+In the winter of 1922–1923, he was sent to Egypt by the Metropolitan Museum of Art in New York to replicate items of ancient Egyptian jewellery found there.
 He was still working on this project in 1925, when he wrote to the Metropolitan Museum suggesting that he re-create objects from scratch, rather than using electrotyping to copy them.